 How Long Do I Have To Take The ABR Designation Course?

-For most states, you will need to complete the ABR Course with twelve months of purchase and unfortunately they don’t offer extensions.
+For most states, you will need to complete the ABR Course within twelve months of purchase and unfortunately, they don’t offer extensions.

 But honestly, that should be way more than enough time for any real estate agent.

 Where Can I Get The Accredited Buyer’s Representative Real Estate Designation?

 You can get the ABR designation at the “Center For REALTOR® Development.

 Here is a direct link to the ABR Designation Course.